 #2 “Plucky Corridors And Organizing Metros For Rail: What I Learned From The Rail Passengers Association” shows how pluck matters more than power.
 RPA’s story is citizens can organize as rail advocates so that even the U.S. Senate responds positively.

 #3 “Munich Loves Cars, But Uses Trains To Compete With Cars.
-Can The U.S.” German S-Bahns are great because one agency coordinates each metro’s transportation.
-While the agency improves transit’s networks and uses trains as the backbone, transit’s support comes when government coordinate with land use and has cars pay their fair share of costs.
+Can The U.S?”
+German S-Bahns are great because one agency coordinates each metro’s transportation.
+While the agency improves transit’s networks and uses trains as the backbone, transit’s key support comes when government coordinates land use and has cars pay their fair share of costs.
 This article draws tight analogies to the U.S. because Munich loves its cars (BMW) and they make trains work great within a federal structure.

-Tactic 2: Get To Your Metro’s Members of Congress.
-Different tactics will get Through-route studies written into the Reauthorization.
+Tactic 2: Communicate with Staff of your metro’s Members of Congress.
+Different tactics will get Through-station studies written into INVEST 2021.
 I’ve started on Chicagoland’s influential MCs in transit.
-I will followup this summer with a fuller prototype proposal and get feedback and, then, approach Senate staff.
+Specific to my city, read this brief introduction: “Through-Route Chicago.”
+I will followup this summer with a fuller prototype proposal, get feedback and, then, approach staff for Illinois’ U.S. Senators.

-While my intent is to propose through-route studies for three metros, there is the issue of time.
+While my intent is to propose through-route studies for three metros, time is a factor.
 I’m hoping you also will present your metro’s proposals to your MCs.
-My chapters on individual metros indicate that re-organizing a key corridor can start to evolve Metropolitan Rail in Chicago, New York, Boston, DC, LA and the Bay Area.
-Tweaks to existing local/state laws can start evolution soon.
-But to get a federal boost, you have to ask.
+My chapters on individual metros indicate that re-organizing a key corridor can evolve Metropolitan Rail quicker in Chicago, New York, Boston, DC, LA and the Bay Area.
+Tweaks to existing local/state laws also can start the required evolution; but MR will emerge slower.
+To get federal leverage, you have to ask.

-That’s it?
 So far.
-Beyond these tactics and five articles in “The Pre-Reauthorization Series”, I’d like to retire from leading the Campaign.
-But if the Reauthorization’s completion is not apparent in 2020 (likely), I could easily be recruited out of retirement… providing you provide some help with one of the prototype proposals.
-If not recruited, I will return to completing the last two chapters of “What Stations Teach.”
-And If some group wants to shape a federal policy for Metropolitan Rail, that is more than fine with me.
+Beyond these tactics and six articles in “The Pre-Reauthorization Series”, I’d like to retire from leading the Campaign.
+But if the Reauthorization’s completion is not apparent in 2020 (very likely), I could easily be recruited out of retirement… providing you help with a prototype proposals.
+And after that… if some group wants to shape a federal policy for Metropolitan Rail, I will be thrilled to help more.

-As your first step today, forward this link to an associate, colleague and/or co-conspirator and suggest that they put themselves on the email list.
+As your next step today, send this link to an associate, colleague and/or co-conspirator and suggest that they put themselves on the email list.

 Add it all up over the next few months… and who knows?
-We might even start a Campaign for Metropolitan Rail.
+We might even get Congress to INVEST in Metropolitan Rail.

 Email me anytime.
-And/or, I am glad to take calls.
+Or, I am glad to take your call.